GoogleCloudPlatform/community/tutorials/writing-prometheus-metrics-bigquery/index.md

 ### Query metrics from Prometheus

-1. You can also query metrics from Prometheus.
+You can also query metrics from Prometheus.
 When configured, Prometheus queries are sent to both local and remote storage, and the results are merged.
-In this tutorial, this means that Prometheus queries BigQuery remotely, and merges the returned results with results from local storage for you.
-Forward a local port to the Prometheus port:
+In this tutorial, this means that Prometheus queries BigQuery remotely and merges the returned results with results from local storage for you.

+1. Forward a local port to the Prometheus port:

         kubectl port-forward service/prometheus 8080:$PORT

-1. Click the **Web preview** icon in Cloud Shell and click **Preview on port 8080** to open the Prometheus UI:
+1. Click the **Web preview** button in Cloud Shell and click **Preview on port 8080** to open the Prometheus UI:

     ![web-preview](https://storage.googleapis.com/gcp-community/tutorials/writing-prometheus-metrics-bigquery/web_preview.png)

-1. Enter a query to return the number of successful HTTP requests as measured over the last 5 minutes for the `example-app` job and click `Execute`:
+1. Enter a query to return the number of successful HTTP requests as measured over the last 5 minutes for the `example-app` job, and click **Execute**:

         sum by (job, code) (
           increase(http_requests_total{job="example-app", code="200"}[5m])